Naginreed/stream-server-guide/setup/android_windows/README.md

 # 2 - SRT/SRTLA Relay

 > [!NOTE]
-> This Server takes the Two SRTLA Streams and combines them into one SRT Stream as seen on [Map](#map)
+> This Server takes the Two SRTLA Streams and combines them into one SRT Stream as seen on [Overview](#overview)

 > [!IMPORTANT]
-> This Service costs USD $10/month
+> This Service costs $10 USD.

 2.a - Create an Account with [Github](https://github.com/signup) *(If you already have one skip to Login)*
  - You then need to Verify your E-Mail Address and [Login](https://github.com/login)